Blue badge scheme

 - You require a companion to assist with your travelling needs

-- You are aged 16 to 18 (or under 35 and in a full time volunteering post).
+- You are aged 16 to 18 (or under 26 and in a full time volunteering post)

 Vehicle Tax exemption

-You can apply for exemption from paying vehicle tax if you get the:
+You can apply for exemption from paying vehicle tax if you get any of the following:

 - higher rate mobility component of Disability Living Allowance (DLA)